kioxia-jp/aisaq-diskann/workflows/AiSAQ_index.md

 ### Notes
 - Search in non-AiSAQ mode using AiSAQ index is supported.
 - Search using older version of AiSAQ index is supported, older AiSAQ index will be automatically detected.
+- Search with filter using rearranged AiSAQ index is not supported.

 Examples
 --------